henrytien/henry-notes/reading/design_patterns.md

 1. Defines class hierarchies consisting of primitive objects and composite ob- jects.
 2. Makes it easier to add new kinds of components.
 3. Can make your design overly general.

+## FACADE
+### Intent
+Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+### Applicability
+Use the Facade pattern when
+- You want to provide a simple interface to a complex subsystem.
+- You want to layer your subsystems.

+### Consequences
+The Facade pattern offers the following benefits:
+1. It shields clients from subsystem components, thereby reducing the number of objects that clients deal with and making the subsystem easier to use.
+2. It promotes week compuling between the subsystem and its clients.
+3. Reducing complition dependencies is vital in large software systems.

+### Related Patterns
+1. Abstract Factory can also be used as an alternative to Facade to hide platform-specific classes.
+2. Mediator's purpose is to abstract arbitrary communication be- tween colleague objects.
+3. Thus Facade objects are often singletons.

 # Behavioral Patterns